curry-battle/tauri-offline-maps/docs/README.md

-# Scripts
+# Docs

-Scripts used for the tilemaking process
+This dir holds some auxillary information and scripts for the project.

 ## geofabrik

-Basically, we need scripts to organize the different downloadable regions, and also to find the urls for us to download.
+Basically, to fully realize a project like this, we will need scripts to organize the different downloadable regions, and also to find the urls for us to download.
 This doesn't include region naming/localization, so maybe need to figure that out later.

 The files we need are: